Takigi O-Noh: A mysterious world lit by firelight

 Rituals ceremonies, only seen at Takigi O-Noh, are a ‘must see’

-A Gen no Sengi proclamation was then sent out, via the Shuto, to people outside the temple, informing of them of the condition of the ground.
+A Gen no Sengi proclamation was then sent out, via the Shuto, to people outside the temple, informing them of the condition of the ground.
 These traditional rituals and customs are unique to Takigi O-Noh and are not found with other Noh stages.

 Sponsored seats (seats for which there is a charge) are best for relaxed viewing of Takigi O-Noh

-If you only want to watch for a short time, we suggest going to see the Nandaimon-no-Gi at Kohfukuji Temple in the evening.
-There are slightly restricted views of the stage, but this is the only venue with standing space.
-Viewing from these spots is free of charge.
+You may not have much time to see the performances.
+If you only wish to watch for a short time, we suggest visiting the Nandaimon-no-Gi at Kohfukuji Temple in the evening.
+Although viewing of the stage is slightly restricted, this is the only venue with standing space, and viewing from these spots is free of charge.

 Sponsors’ seat tickets